chris-visser/meteor-vue-admin/README.md

 ## TODOs

 - Document features, plugins, components..
-Maybe great a guide...
+Maybe creat a guide...
 - Make user related components more SOLID by extracting the forms from their containers
 - Implement user edit functionality
 - Simplify more